bodealamu/datamallet/README.md

 <br>

 # Tests<br>
-from the main directory, you can run the tests by simply unning the pytest command
+from the main directory, you can run the tests by simply running the pytest command